 Pull the refill tube out of the overflow.
 Hold it above the opening of the overflow, and then trim it off at that height precisely with cutting pliers.
 Clip it to the side over the overflow tube again to keep it in the right place.

 Call a Plumbing Professional to Fix Your Toilet

-If none of these quick fixes work or if you just don’t feel comfortable trying to do the job yourself, don’t hesitate to call John C. Flood, the professional plumber in Northern, Virginia, Washington, D.C., and Maryland who can address any issue with your toilet or other plumbing fixtures.
+If none of these quick fixes work or if you just don’t feel comfortable trying to do the job yourself, call 703-214-5611, don’t hesitate to call John C. Flood, the professional plumber in Northern, Virginia, Washington, D.C., and Maryland who can address any issue with your toilet or other plumbing fixtures.